wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 </form>
 ```

-The behaviour is still like the native checkbox, which only posts value "on" when it's checked.
+The behavior is still like the native checkbox, which only posts value "on" when it's checked.

 Even though I don't use the native form action, it still makes me wonder if I can support it.
 (Disclaimer: all the code below are experiments and I don't recommend anyone uses it on production without careful tests.)